FAQGURU/FAQGURU/topics/en/javascript.md

 * https://github.com/kennymkchan/interview-questions-in-javascript

 [[↑] Back to top](#JavaScript)
 ### Check if a given string is a palindrome.
 Case sensitivity should be taken into account.
-(Senior)

 A **palindrome** is a word, phrase, number, or other sequence of characters which reads the same backward or forward.